Mount Druid wedding photos – An Alternative wedding venue

 I jumped on a plane and jetted off to meet everyone at the venue the day before to take a look around.
 As I arrived, everyone was unloading the vans of wedding decorations.
 The place was alive with excitement, as more and more people turned up to spend an epic weekend together.

 The wedding day certainly didn’t disappoint.
-Hollie was so chilled out in the morning while she was getting ready with her bridesmaids and Mark was having a blast with his mates in the pub down the road, sampling nothing other than a cold pint of Guinness.
+Hollie was so chilled out in the morning while she was getting ready with her bridesmaids.
+Mark too was having a blast with his mates in the pub down the road, sampling nothing other than a cold pint of Guinness.
 When in Ireland, right?!

 An amazing venue, a day filled with many beautiful humans and an epic party to finish the evening off!!